 A: A cover letter is your opportunity to introduce yourself, state why you are the best person for the job you are applying for and highlight your experience and achievements.
-Yes, you should use one for most positions you are applying for.
+Yes, you should use one for most positions you are applying for that require one.
+Some companies are moving away from resumes and cover letters and focusing on in person or video interviews only.
 Keep it simple, but specific to the position and your skills.

 Q: Do I have to include all of my past work history?